gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 8. Install and enable the KWin script, either via the provided install script or via Plasma System Settings GUI
 9. Done

 See the documentation above on how to configure which window should trigger which script.
-Don't forget to `systemctl --user restart kwin-auto-mouse-remapper` after changing to config so it gets reloaded.
+Don't forget to `systemctl --user restart kwin-auto-mouse-remapper` after changing the config so it gets reloaded.

 ## DISCLAIMER
 This service can just run arbitrary scripts.
 Make sure you have backups of your data for when your 'friend' smuggles some ransomware in there.